intropro/prairie/README.md

-#Prairie - BigData Embedded Cluster for Testing
+#Prairie - Embedded Environment for Testing

 ###Overview
-This framework can help you to write tests for your big data products.
+This framework can help you to write tests for your big data and not only products.
 It supports majority modern BigData technologies.

-Notice: API can be changed before version 1.1.0

 ###Look closer
 Framework consists of *units*.
 Unit is the service which responsible for one of the technologies(yarn, hive, etc).